Brice-sogilis/di-post/Post.md

 }
 ```

-the test does not require the http setup anymore :
+the test does not require the http setup anymore:

 ```ts source=node/example.ts lines=48-76
 describe("relayMessageToRelevantPeople with channel injection", function () {